Academic Labor: Research and Artistry

 Academic Labor: Research and Artistry (ALRA) is a peer-reviewed open access academic journal launched in 2016 by the Center for the Study of Academic Labor (CSAL) at Colorado State University.
 ALRA is supported by a generous grant from CSU Open Press.
 The journal encourages ongoing research on matters relating to tenure and contingency in the academy, both nationally and internationally.
 Along with our center and website, we offer a research home for those undertaking scholarship in areas broadly defined as tenure studies, contingency studies, and critical university studies.
 To meet this objective, we invite a wide range of contributions, from the statistical to the historic/archival, from the theoretical to the applied, from the researched to the creative, and from empirical to essayist forms.
 Our editors and reviewers include social scientists, artists, and theorists specializing in labor issues.

-We hope that you enjoyed Issue 6 outlining your experiences as academic laborers during a global pandemic.
+We hope that you enjoy Issue 7.
 Here’s the link if you missed it: https://wac.colostate.edu/alra

 The Center for the Study of Academic Labor and ALRA welcome varied genres, such as scholarly articles, reports, policies, position statements, essays, organizing and advocacy toolkits, photographs, photographic essays, personal narratives, social science research, original art, artifacts of curated performance art, op-eds, reviews in print and multimedia formats, etc., so long as they associate favorably with the Center and Journal’s theme.
 We also welcome histories of academic labor efforts; for instance, if your institution or program has engaged in efforts to establish or improve practices and policies and would like to have a backup location for archiving the papers, please send them our way and we will work with you on creating a secure, digital file.
 If you do not see a genre mentioned that you are interested in pursuing, please contact the lead editors, Sue Doe and Sarah Austin (sue.doe@colostate.edu; sarah.austin@usafa.edu).
 ALRA has no minimum required word count.
 Aligned with ALRA’s mission to encourage conversation among a broad range of stakeholders, we welcome shorter pieces, including briefs, on topics aligned with the journal’s mission and aims.